NikolasEnt/Vehicle-Detection-and-Tracking/README.md

 hist_bins = 32    # Number of histogram bins
 ```

-Normalizing ensures that your classifier's behavior isn't dominated by just a subset of the features, and that the training process is as efficient as possible.
+Normalizing ensures that a classifier's behavior isn't dominated by just a subset of the features, and that the training process is as efficient as possible.
 That is why, feature list was normolized by the `StandardScaler()` method from `sklearn`.
 The data is splitted into thaining and testing subsets (80% and 20%).
 The classifier is a linear SVM.
 It was found that it performs well enough and quite fast for the task.
 The code chunk under *Classifier* represents these operations.

 ## Sliding Window and the classifier testing

 Basic sliding window algoritm was implemented in the same way to one presented in Udacity's lectures (See the code chunks under *Slide window* header).
 It allows to search a car in a desired region of the frame with a desired window size (each subsamled window is rescaled to 64x64 px before classifing by the SVC).

-The window size and overlap should be wesely selected.
+The window size and overlap should be wisely selected.
 Size of the window should be compared to the size of an expected car.
-These parameters were set
+These parameters were set to mimic perspective.

-There are some sample results for a fixed window size and overlap for the provided test images:
+There are some sample results for a fixed window size (128x128 px) and overlap for the provided test images:

 ![Test image 1](output_images/test1.jpg)
 ![Test image 2](output_images/test2.jpg)